systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 7.6.
 Check that citation-data does not contain other elements (i.e. issue number, [pii], [internet])

 7.7.
 There can be references to the articles in Advance Publications (ahead of print).
-They can be distinguished by having full date instead of year and/or having [Epub ahead of print] note.
+They can be distinguished by having full date (2016 Jul 19) instead of year and/or having [Epub ahead of print] note (see image below).

 .. image:: /_static/pic17_cit_dat_ahead_of_print.png